 “Requirements for Areas Below the Lowest Floor”: All new construction and substantial improvements with fully enclosed areas below the lowest floor (excluding basements) that are usable solely for parking of vehicles, building access or storage, and which are subject to flooding, shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
 Designs for meeting this requirement shall follow the guidelines in FEMA Technical Bulletins TB-1 (Openings in Foundation Walls and Walls of Enclosures, 2008) and TB-7 (Wet Floodproofing Requirements, 1993) and must either be certified by a licensed professional engineer or architect to meet or exceed the following minimum criteria: (1) Must have a minimum of two (2) openings having a total net area of not less than one (1) square inch for every square foot of enclosed area subject to flooding; and (2) The bottom of all such openings will be no higher than one (1) foot above the lowest adjacent finished grade.
-(Ord.
-1514, 2018)
+Moved to Article 5: Floodplain Management

 “Restricted use area”: An area that is retained in its existing state and is restricted from all development (due to proximity to a hazard or environmentally sensitive area pursuant to 20,690.030.Y.5) except for hiking trails, provided such trails neither create nor increase a public hazard.
 The use restrictions exclude minimal grading required to construct public utility services or roadways to adjacent properties where no technically feasible alternative route or construction method exists.
-(Ord.
-801, 1998)
+Moved to 1.14

 “Reverse vending machine (recycling)”: An automated mechanical device which accepts at least one or more types of empty beverage containers including, but not limited to aluminum cans, glass, and plastic bottles, and issues a cash refund or a redeemable credit slip with a value not less than the container’s redemption value as determined by the state.
 A reverse vending machine may sort and process containers mechanically provided that the entire process is enclosed within the machine.
 In order to accept and temporarily store all container types in a proportion commensurate with their relative redemption rates, and to meet the requirements of certification as a recycling facility, multiple grouping of reverse vending machines may be necessary.
-(Ord.
-763, 1996)
+Moved to 1.13

 “Review authority”: The person, committee, commission or board responsible for the review or final action on a land use issue.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Ridge line”: A ground line connecting the series of highest elevation points or a ridge, running center and parallel to the long axis of the ridge.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Right-of-way”: See Public right-of-way.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Riverine”: Relating to, formed by, or resembling a river including but not limited to tributaries, streams, and brooks (also known as lotic).
-(Ord.
-1251, 2008; Ord.
-763, 1996)

-“Roof sign”: A sign erected upon a roof, the ridge of a roof, or parapet of a building or structure and extending above the highest portion of the roof.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+“Roof sign”: A sign erected upon a roof, the ridge of a roof, or parapet of a building or structure and extending above the highest portion of the roof., Moved to 1.14 (see signs)

 “Roof-mounted sign”: A sign erected upon a roof of a building and extending no higher than the highest portion of the roof.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Roofing square”: 100 square feet of roofing surface.
-(Ord.
-801, 1998)
+Moved to 1.14

 “Salvage”: See Junk and salvage facilities.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Sandwich sign”: A flat sign composed of one or more boards attached together, with supports enabling the sign to stand upright.
 It is designed to be a moveable unit.
-(Ord.
-763, 1996)
+Moved to 1.14 (see signs)